Yoskutik/Yoskutik/README.md

 You've came to the place of peace, harmony and code.
 And this is my profile.

 Who am I?
 Well, wanderer, I'm just a junior data scientist, who wants to know as much he can.
-And what can I do for now?
+And what do I know for now?
 I guess, you never truly know anything.
-But I have experience in:
+But experience!
+Yes, I have it:
  - _Computer vision_.
 Heh, I still remember how Honeywood's king begged me to write a classifier of 120 dog breeds after the their last invasion of the Kingdom.
  - _Time series analysis_.
 I had a terrible fever for several months and fancied myself a teacher.
- So I now have several repositories with tutorials.
-I used ARIMA, VARMA, and LSTM recurrent neural networks.
+ And that's why today I have several repositories with tutorials where I used ARIMA, VARMA, and LSTM recurrent neural networks.
  - _Residual neural networks_.
 These guys helped me deal with the robbers who were robbing our Kingdom.
-Of course, I didn't catch all of them, but 93% is also a good result.
+Of course, I didn't catch them all, but 93% is a pretty good result.
  - _Classical machine learning_.
 Ah, I remember fondly the moments when I used exclusively the methods of classical machine learning.
 But alas.
 Those merits exist now only in legends, and they do not have their own repositories.

 And here I am wanderer.
 Is there anything you want to know more?
 When look above.

 <br />